theboxer/Git-Package-Management/core/components/gitpackagemanagement/docs/config/package.md

 - **properties** (optional) - An array of objects, where each object has those properties:
     - **name** (required) - Name of the property
     - **description** (optional) - Description of the property
+    - **icon** (optional) - Icon in the Resource Tree for resources using that Template (MODX 2.3+).
+Choose them from: http://fortawesome.github.io/Font-Awesome/icons/
     - **type** (optional, default: textfield) - Type of property
     - **options** (optional) - Property options
     - **value** (optional) - Property default value